MahtabShah/DigitalMarket/README.md

 Implemented an AI-powered recommendation system for personalized product discovery and a hyperlocal search algorithm to connect users with nearby stores.
 Integrated UPI-based payment methods for secure and seamless transactions, enhancing the user experience and checkout efficiency.
 Optimized the platform for performance, scalability, and mobile responsiveness, ensuring smooth functionality across devices.
-It helps to connect people and understand thier thought.

 ## Proposed Features & Enhancements